BlogInternal Communications Measurement

 The conversion rate refers to the percentage of recipients who complete a desired action after clicking on a link in the email.
 This might be anything from downloading an app to signing up for an event.

-The bounce rate is the percentage of emails that are not successfully delivered to employees’ inboxes due to various reasons.
-These range from invalid email addresses to full mailboxes.
+The bounce rate is the percentage of emails that are not successfully delivered to employees’ inboxes due to various reasons, ranging from invalid email addresses to full mailboxes.

 The unsubscribe rate is the percentage of recipients who opt out of receiving further emails from the sender after receiving a particular email.
 Essentially, it measures the level of dissatisfaction or disengagement with email content or frequency.